googlielmo/slopchat/README.md

 # slopchat

-An exercise in socket programming in the Java programming language.
+An exercise in socket programming in the Java programming language: Implementing a no-frills online chat system!

-This project includes a very simple chat implementation of the SLOP protocol in Java.
+This project includes a basic implementation of the SLOP protocol in Java.

+## The SLOP protocol

+SLOP stands for Simple Line Oriented Protocol.

 A slopchat server listens to multiple connections on a given TCP port.

 A slopchat client connects to a server and can exchange SLOP messages with other clients.

-## The SLOP protocol

-SLOP stands for Simple Line Oriented Protocol.

 Each chat message is represented as a single line string, i.e. a string of variable length terminated by a LF character.